mhaffizhhh/Machine_Learning/Reinforcement Learning/README.md

-# Reinforcement Learning
+# Reinforcement Learning Project
-This repository contains a project focused on Reinforcement Learning (RL) using the Upper Confidence Bound (UCB) algorithm.
-UCB is a popular approach in bandit problems, where the goal is to balance exploration and exploitation to maximize cumulative rewards.

-## Project Overview
+## Description
-The UCB algorithm is an effective method for solving multi-armed bandit problems, where an agent must choose between different actions (or "arms") with uncertain rewards.
-This project demonstrates how UCB can be applied to select the optimal action while minimizing regret over time, [source dataset](https://www.kaggle.com/datasets/chaandsheikh/upper-confidence-bound-dataset).
+This project focuses on implementing and experimenting with reinforcement learning algorithms.
+The goal is to develop agents that learn optimal strategies through interactions with their environment.
+The project includes implementations of various reinforcement learning algorithms, including the Upper Confidence Bound (UCB) algorithm.